 In addition to periodic appearances in Songs of Eretz Poetry Review, Dr. Gordon's poetry has appeared in New Myths, Asimov’s, Hospital Drive, and other fine publications.
 He divides his time between editing, writing, and his private family medicine practice in Kansas.

-Learn more about Dr. Gordon and his publication history by viewing his personal blog http://www.StevesofGrass.blogspot.com.
-Follow him on Twitter @SongsofEretz or email him at Editor@SongsOfEretz.com or friend "Steven Wittenberg Gordon" on Facebook or ask to connect with him on LinkedIn.
+Learn more about Dr. Gordon and his publication history by exploring his personal blog http://www.StevesofGrass.blogspot.com.
+Dr. Gordon invites you to follow him on Twitter and Instagram @SongsofEretz, email him at Editor@SongsOfEretz.com, friend "Steven Wittenberg Gordon" on Facebook, or ask to connect with him on LinkedIn.

 J. Artemus Gordon, Art Editor

-J. Artemus Gordon received his Bachelor of Fine Arts degree from the Columbus College of Art & Design in Columbus, Ohio where he honed his skills as a painter, illustrator, sculptor, and graphic designer.
+J. Artemus Gordon joined the editorial staff March 2, 2018.
+He received his Bachelor of Fine Arts degree from the Columbus College of Art & Design in Columbus, Ohio where he honed his skills as a painter, illustrator, sculptor, and graphic designer.
 He currently resides in Kansas.

 Ross Balcom, Frequent Contributor

-Terri Lynn Cummings, Frequent Contributor (On a Leave of Absence Since December 2017)
+Richard Fenwick, Frequent Contributor (On a Leave of Absence)

 Gene Hodge, Frequent Contributor

 Gene is a member of the Chattanooga Writer’s Guild and International Bureau of Electrical Workers.
 He is also a professional entertainer who performs throughout the south and northeast.
 He hails from Soddy Daisy, Tennessee.
 A review of his latest published poetry collection, in the moment, may be found here http://www.songsoferetz.com/2017/11/pop-by-gene-hodge.html.
 Gene has been a Frequent Contributor since January 1, 2018.